pnhowe/t3kton.github.io.src/source/contractor/ConfigurationValues.rst

   memory: 1024
   _foundation_locator: 'd2r050u20'

-Everythnig was fine till our web site got busy, time to expand.
+Everything was fine until our web site got busy, time to expand.
 First let's move our server to a sub-site and create another sub-site with it's own web server::